-Want to take all your contact data from one place and put it into an easy-to-use CRM?
-Nimble will let you do that, with a number of easy import options.
+Want to take all of your contact data from one place and put it into an easy-to-use CRM?
+Nimble’s advanced features will let you do that, with a number of easy import options.
 This one’s undergoing some changes due to LinkedIn making contact-building much harder recently, but there are still several ways to leverage your LinkedIn data.
 Data gathered other places through the Nimble platform can be used to send personalized (and knowledgeable) connection requests on LinkedIn.
-As a result, it becomes more likely that they will accept the connection.
+As a result, it becomes more likely that the person in question will accept the connection.
 Overall, the biggest advantage of Nimble is that it also has a contact manager, which works around many of the restrictions social media networks have implemented recently.
 Either way, Nimble can keep track of all your contacts, no matter where you found them.
 It sure makes things easier!

 Automation LinkedIn Tools

-Disclaimer: As you can imagine, LinkedIn, or any other social network, don’t like their users using these types of automation tools.
-There have been anecdotal stories of people who have been kicked off of LinkedIn for using them.
-While I am not necessarily recommending that you use them, you should be aware of their existence if you hadn’t heard of them before.
+As you can imagine, LinkedIn, like any other social network, doesn’t like their users using these types of automation tools.
+There have been anecdotal stories of people who have been kicked off of LinkedIn for using them, and I continue to see surges of visitors to my blog post on why you might be restricted on LinkedIn that proves my point.

 Data Scraping LinkedIn Tools